iLCSoft/ilcsoftDoc/README.md

 - [Clupatra](https://github.com/iLCSoft/Clupatra)
 - [FCalClusterer](https://github.com/iLCSoft/FCalClusterer)

+The rest of the packages are currently still maintained on svn and only mirrored to GitHub.
-More packages will be migrated to GitHub soon.
+They will be migrated soon.

 Some ilcsoft packages are maintained in related GitHub projects:

 - [AidaSoft/DD4hep]   (https://github.com/AidaSoft/DD4hep)